-The heads-up display provides the Process Status for the following modules: UC (urine collection), B (blood processing), CB (complete blood count), U (urine processing), P (pregnancy testing), HPV (HPV swab processing), gtt (glucose tolerance test or vessel 98 processing), and AC (acrylamide or vessel 88 processing).
-The SP is ineligible for a module when the process status is •.
-The SP is eligible for a module but no results have been recorded when the process status is $\odot$ .
-The SP is eligible for a module and some results have been recorded when the process status is $\odot$ .
-The SP is eligible for a module, all results have been recorded, and the module is complete when the process status is lacktriangle.
+The heads-up display provides the Process Status for the following modules: UC (urine collection), U (urine processing), P (pregnancy testing), OZ (Osmolality), CB (complete blood count), B (blood processing), gtt (glucose tolerance test or vessel 98 processing), PC (washed packed cell processing), HPV (HPV swab processing), and OR (oral rinse processing).
+The SP is ineligible for a module when the process status is ○.
+The SP is eligible for a module but no results have been recorded when the process status is ○.
+The SP is eligible for a module and some results have been recorded when the process status is ⊙.
+The SP is eligible for a module, all results have been recorded, and the module is complete when the process status is ⊙.

-The SP is eligible for a module (O) but the process status for blood processing (B) and the complete blood count (CB) will not enable until the blood tubes are recorded as collected in the phlebotomy component.
-Only SPs who have checked in are eligible for urine collection (UC).
-The process status is O for urine processing (U) and pregnancy testing (P) until the SP's urine is marked as collected in the UC module.
-Once these samples are collected, the process status changes from O to O. The gtt module will enable as soon as one SP has the OGTT blood tube drawn in phlebotomy.
+The SP is eligible for a module (O) but the process status for blood processing (B), the complete blood count (CB), and packed cell processing (PC), will not enable until at least one blood tube has been recorded as collected in the phlebotomy component.
+Only SPs who have checked in are eligible for HPV processing.
+The process status is O for urine processing (U), pregnancy testing (P), and osmolality testing (OZ), until the SP's urine is marked as collected in the UC module.
+Once these samples are collected, the process status changes from O to O. The gtt and OR modules will enable as soon as one SP has the OGTT blood tube drawn in phlebotomy and one SP has the oral rinse collected in the oral health examination.
 The process status regularly updates and changes after each result is saved.

 The active SP is contained in a rectangular box.
 Use the heads-up display to select the correct SP.
-Select a different SP if active SP is not the SP of choice.
+Select a different SP if the active SP is not the SP of choice.